Jilla: Casting

-Upon the completion of Velayudham (2011), Vijay announced his next project to be with Nesan, who had worked in Velayudham as an assistant to director Jayam Raja.
+Upon the completion of Velayudham (2011), Vijay announced his next project to be with R. T. Neason, who had worked in Velayudham as an assistant to director Jayam Raja.
 The project however commenced only two years later, after Vijay completed three other films.
 Neason described Jilla as a "Madurai-based movie" and also revealed that right from 2009, he had this story line about two powerful characters and their emotional interaction, making it his second directorial after Muruga (2007).
 Vijay who had several collaborations with R. B. Choudary decided to produce the film.
-Vairamuthu was chosen to pen the lyrics for a song in Jilla, who would be writing a song for a Vijay-starrer after 12 years.
-Mohanlal liked the script and accepted the film.
+Vairamuthu was chosen to pen the lyrics for a song in Jilla, who would be writing a song for Vijay after 12 years.
+Malayalam Superstar Mohanlal plays the other leading role when he liked the script and accepted the film.
 Raju Sundaram will be choreographing the dance sequences in the film.

 Nisha Agarwal was rumored to be performing in the film, but she denied these rumors on Twitter, stating that she had not been approached for a film role.
 Kajal Aggarwal and Poornima Bhagyaraj were also slated to perform in the film.
 Gautam Kurup was signed up as the second antagonist.
 Niveda Thomas said that she would be playing the daughter of Mohanlal's character and sister of Vijay's character.
-Due to clash of dates, cinematographer Natarajan Subramaniam was replaced by R. Ganesh.
+Due to clash of dates, cinematographer Natty Subramaniam was replaced by R. Ganesh.
 During a photoshoot with the main cast, Nesan announced that filming would take place in Madurai, Chennai and Andhra Pradesh, while songs would be filmed overseas.